Configure Azure Backup reports

 Today, Azure Backup provides a reporting solution that uses Azure Monitor logs and Azure workbooks.
 These resources help you get rich insights on your backups across your entire backup estate.
 This article explains how to configure and view Azure Backup reports.

-- For Azure File share backup, data on protected instances is currently not displayed in the reports (defaults to zero for all backup items).
+- For Azure File share backup, data on protected instances is displayed for records created after Feb 1st, 2021 (defaults to zero for older records).

 - For DPM workloads, Backup reports are supported for DPM Version 5.1.363.0 and above and Agent Version 2.0.9127.0 and above.